schneik80/Fusion-Create-Discipline-Document/README.md

 ## How to find your own documents URNs

+> **NOTE:** If you attempt to run the command without editing the settings as sown below, the add-in will throw an error.

 Open the document you want to use as a start part.

 From the application menu turn on the Text Command Pallet